sarahutton981/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of keeping up with evolving technology and user behavior.
 As programmers, we must strive to create robust and reliable systems that can withstand the test of time and adapt to changing user needs.

+# 2023-11-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down large projects into smaller, manageable tasks.
+2. Use version control systems like Git to keep track of your code and collaborate with others.
+3. Learn to use code editors and IDEs that optimize your workflow.
+Some popular options include Visual Studio Code, PyCharm, or Atom.
+4. Stay up-to-date with the latest programming languages and technologies.
+Learning new languages like JavaScript, Python, Ruby, etc. can open up new opportunities and help keep your skills fresh.
+5. Practice good programming practices like writing clean, concise code, commenting your codes, using appropriate data structures, following coding conventions, avoiding code duplication, writing modular code.
+6. Participate in open source projects and contribute to them.
+It will not only improve the quality of the codebase but also help in learning new skills and getting exposure to different coding styles.
+7. Attend coding workshops, meetups, conferences, online courses, tutorials, blogs, forums, to stay updated with latest trends and techniques in the industry.
+8. Always be ready to learn and adapt new things.
+The world of programming is constantly evolving, so it' s essential to embrace change and keep learning.